Tennis Elbow Oracle icon

 How long does tennis elbow take to heal?

-Typical lateral epicondylitis rehab arcs run 12–16 weeks with progressive loading.
-Mild reactive cases can resolve in 6–8 weeks.
-Chronic degenerative tendinopathy (>6 months of symptoms) can take 6–12 months.
-The single biggest variable is consistent daily loading, not rest.
+Typical lateral epicondylitis rehab arcs run 12–16 weeks with daily progressive loading.
+Mild reactive cases (acute onset, <6 weeks symptoms) can resolve in 6–8 weeks with consistent heavy slow resistance.
+Chronic degenerative tendinopathy, symptoms lasting more than 6 months, commonly takes 6–12 months.
+The single biggest variable is adherence to daily loading, not passive rest.
+Rest alone does not rehabilitate tendon tissue; it deconditions it further.

 Why is my tennis elbow not healing after 6 months?